cran-task-views/Omics/Omics.md

 -   `r pkg("Tmisc")` is a collection of utility functions to manipulate gene expression data.
--   `r pkg("seqgendiff")` provides a framework to simulate RNA-seq data under various assumptions and `r pkg("SeqNet")` offers simulations of RNA-seq data based on regulatory networks.
+-   `r pkg("seqgendiff")` provides a framework to simulate RNA-seq data under various assumptions and `r pkg("SeqNet")` and `r pkg("graphsim")` both offer simulations of RNA-seq data based on regulatory networks.
--   *Differential analysis*: `r pkg("QuasiSeq")` includes function to perform differential analysis of RNA-seq data using quasi-Poisson or quasi-negative binomial models. `r pkg("PQLseq")` implements a mixed model to account for population structure in RNA-seq (and other count data) differential analyses. `r pkg("NBPSeq")` and `r pkg("NBBttest")` are two packages that use (respectively) Negative Binomial and Negative Binomial Beta tests for differential analyses of RNA-seq data.
+-   *Differential analysis*: `r pkg("QuasiSeq")` includes function to perform differential analysis of RNA-seq data using quasi-Poisson or quasi-negative binomial models. `r pkg("PQLseq")` implements a mixed model to account for population structure in RNA-seq (and other count data) differential analyses and `r pkg("glmmSeq")` also uses a mixed model for repeated measurements in transcriptomic datasets. `r pkg("NBPSeq")` and `r pkg("NBBttest")` are two packages that use (respectively) Negative Binomial and Negative Binomial Beta tests for differential analyses of RNA-seq data.
 -   `r pkg("markerpen")` uses penalized PCA for biomarker discovery.
 -   `r pkg("HTSCluster")` contains a model based on Poisson mixture to cluster RNA-seq datasets.